CartoDB/Windshaft/README.md

 ### Usage

-An example http service is implemented in [examples/http/server.js](examples/http/server.js), [examples/readme-server.js](examples/readme-server.js) extends its behaviour.
 Probably one of the more advanced uses of `Windshaft` library can be found at [`Windshaft-cartodb`](https://github.com/CartoDB/Windshaft-cartodb) project.

 ### Test